🕗 Thursday, July 9 UPDATE

 -

 No dogs in the strawberry, raspberry, or blueberry fields (service animals excepted).
-If you're coming to pick, please bring an extra person who can stay with your dog in approved areas.
+If you're coming to pick, please bring an extra person who can stay with your dog in approved areas. (roadways, open spaces where food is not grown)

 -